1946 Faroese independence referendum

-An independence referendum was held in the Faroe Islands, an autonomous territory of Denmark, on 14 September 1946.
+An independence referendum was held in the Faroe Islands, an autonomous territory of the Kingdom of Denmark, on 14 September 1946.
 Although a narrow majority of valid votes were cast in favour of the proposal (50.7%), the number of invalid votes exceeded the winning margin.
 Although independence was declared by the Speaker of the Løgting on 18 September 1946, the declaration was not recognised by Denmark.
-Danish King Christian X dissolved the Løgting and called fresh elections, which were won by unionist parties.
+King Christian X of Denmark dissolved the Løgting and called fresh elections, which were won by unionist parties.
 The islands were subsequently given a greater level of self-rule.